YES Network: Launch of a new network

-The YES Network launched at noon on March 19, 2002 with a half-hour introductory show.
-The first game broadcast on YES was an exhibition game against in which the New York Yankees faced the Cincinnati Reds at 7 PM on the same day.
+The YES Network launched at noon on March 19, 2002, with a half-hour introductory show.
+The first game broadcast on YES was an exhibition game between the New York Yankees and the Cincinnati Reds at 7 PM on the same day.
 At its launch, YES was available on DirecTV and to subscribers of all major New York area cable providers except Cablevision which would refuse to add the network for the 2002 season (see below).
 The first regular season game broadcast on YES was played on April 1 against the Baltimore Orioles.

 In late 2003, the Yankees and Nets decided to part ways, with the Nets being sold to a group led by real estate developer Bruce Ratner.
 The sale did not include the Nets' ownership stake in YES (NJ Holdings), which remained with the pre-merger owners of the team.
 As part of the sale, the Nets signed a long-term deal to keep the team's game telecasts on YES.
 In 2004, YankeeNets was renamed Yankee Global Enterprises, which owns the Yankees and the minority share in YES as separate companies.
-Therefore, the Yankees technically don't own YES.
+Therefore, the Yankees technically do not own YES.
 The Yankees, however, receive a rights fee from YES that is somewhat higher than MSG previously paid.